 The following Publication Scheme has been prepared under Section 8 of the Freedom of Information (FOI) Act, 2014.
 The Scheme came into effect on 14 April 2016.
 It is designed to facilitate the provision of information to the greatest extent possible, except for information exempted under the FOI Act.
 The Scheme is web based and contains links to reference material on our website, which will be updated as provided for under the Act.
 A hard copy will be made available for viewing by appointment.

-This publication was last updated 21 January 2021
+This information was last updated January 2023

 The Office of the Ombudsman (the Office) was established under the Ombudsman Act, 1980.
 The Ombudsman Act has been amended a number of times, principally by the Ombudsman (Amendment) Act, 1984 and by the Ombudsman (Amendment) Act, 2012.